In this blog post, I’d like to share with you some great ideas on how to write a better a to do list for maximum productivity.

 Idea #2: Break Large Tasks Into Small Ones

-Also a tricky way to get the most out of your to-do list is for each single task come up with sub-tasks that you could do to finish it.
+Also, a tricky way to get the most out of your to-do list is for every single task to come up with sub-tasks that you can do to finish it.

-That will help you to finish the big tasks a lot quickly, and effectively.
+This will help you to finish the big tasks a lot more quickly and effectively.